xmm7360/xmm7360-usb-modeswitch/README.md

 My modem, in my Thinkpad T490, initially seems to be stuck in flight mode (`AT+CFUN?` returns `+CFUN: 4,0` and can't be changed).

 This turns out to be a mechanism the authors call "FCC Lock".
-This prevents the radoi from being enabled until it is unlocked;
+This prevents the radio from being enabled until it is unlocked;
 this is the purpose of the `ModemAuthenticator.exe` which comes with the driver in Windows.
 This has the effect of tying the modem to particular machines: the unlock key is stored in the system's SMBIOS.